baotrankhtn/flutterbasequick/README.md

-> Flutter quick base project using BLOC, some common libraries.
+> This is a package used to create basic project using BLOC, some common libraries.
-> Import base project to use base components like widgets, bloc, network, logger,...
+> And it provide some common components like widgets, bloc, network, logger,...
-> auto_run.sh is used to create basic structure for client project.

 # Setup
 ## 1. Add base project dependency